When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Our experts were very happy with the signup process.
-During our tests we ran into no problems, and the whole process only took a couple of minutes.
+During our tests, we ran into no problems, and the whole process only took a couple of minutes.
 A nice extra is that PointsBet suggests a bonus code for you to use if you don’t have one, so even new users who weren’t prepared won’t miss out.

-PointsBet is licenced by the New Jersey Division of Gaming Enforcement, which makes sure the sportsbook retains an incredibly high standard in everything from security to the integrity of its software to the handling of your money and personal information.
+PointsBet is licensed by the New Jersey Division of Gaming Enforcement, which makes sure the sportsbook retains an incredibly high standard in everything from security to the integrity of its software to the handling of your money and personal information.

 Whether you are a beginner or a super experienced bettor, you may run into a situation where you need customer support.

-PointsBet NJ also has a lot of pages and graphics which help to explain how PointsBetting works, which is important for a new concept.
+PointsBet also has a lot of pages and graphics which help to explain how PointsBetting works, which is important for a new concept.

 One minor criticism is that the Live Chat or FAQs section are not super prominent, and you need to scroll to find them.